 There are some ugly truths about weight loss that many dietitians and health coaches avoid discussing.
-I choose to talk about them because I want people to understand why it’s so damn hard to lose weight and to stop immediately blaming themselves.
+I choose to talk about them because I want people to understand why it’s so damn hard to lose weight and to stop immediately blaming themselves when their efforts don’t pay off.
 I know that this sounds depressing to some, but it’s better to understand what is happening so that you can be prepared to take control of your body and life.

 - Your resting metabolic rate will drop as you lose weight.
 Your resting metabolic rate (RMR) is precisely what it sounds like – it’s how many calories you burn sitting still.
-This is the energy needed to keep your heart pumping, your lungs working, and every other function necessary for life.
-Resting metabolic rate accounts for 70-80% of total calorie burn, so it makes a big difference.
+This is the energy needed to, for example, keep your heart pumping and your your lungs working.
+Resting metabolic rate accounts for 70-80% of total calorie expenditure!
 The average woman’s RMR is 1,400 calories per day, and the average man’s is 1,600.
 The more weight you’re carrying, the higher your RMR will be.
 Contestants on The Biggest Loser experienced a significant 30% drop in RMR after the show wrapped!
 This means that if they started the show with an RMR of 3,000 calories, it was only 2,100 calories after they’d lost weight.
 You’ll need to keep cutting back on your food intake, or increasing your exercise level, the lower the number on the scale goes.
-In fact, as we learned from the popular Biggest Loser show, the drop in resting metabolic rate following a weight loss is often more than what the existing calculators would estimate and shocked even the scientists who have devoted their lives to understanding human metabolism.
+In fact, as we learned from the popular Biggest Loser show, the drop in resting metabolic rate following a weight loss is often more than what the existing calculators would estimate.
+This dramatic decrease in RMR even shocked scientists who have devoted their lives to understanding human metabolism.

 - Exercise only accounts for about 10-30% of the calories that you burn each day.
 Unfortunately, research has shown that most of us unconsciously compensate for any increase in physical activity by eating more.
 Consider that you would have to bike for 1 ½ hour at nine miles per hour to burn off a 620-calorie regular size of Five Guys Fries and you can see how the obesity epidemic began.
 While there are dozens of excellent reasons to get up and move – unless you change your diet, it’s unlikely that you’ll be able to lose weight from your sweat sessions alone.
 Also, riding a bike is much harder for a 350-pound person compared to a 150-pound person.
 You burn fewer calories doing the same amount of exercise the smaller that you get.
 Yes, you burn fewer calories both sitting still and exercising as you lose weight.